 |Saturated Fat 0g||1%|

-|Total Carbohydrate 4g||1%|
+|Total Carbohydrate 8g||3%|

-|Dietary Fiber 2g||7%|
+|Dietary Fiber 4g||16%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Bouquet garni, which is French for "garnished bouquet," is a classic herb mixture used for preparing stocks, soups, casseroles, meats, and vegetables.
+Bouquet garni, French for "garnished bouquet," is a classic herb mixture used for preparing stocks, soups, casseroles, meats, and vegetables.
 The traditional combination is parsley, thyme, and bay leaf, but you may also find recipes that include other herbs such as rosemary, basil, chervil, peppercorns, and tarragon.

 1/4 cup dried parsley

-- 2 tablespoons dried thyme
+2 tablespoons dried thyme

-- Optional: 2 tablespoons dried rosemary
+2 tablespoons dried rosemary, optional

 Gather the ingredients.